HiteshkumarPrajapati/cybersecurity/projects/Risk Register/risk-register-saas-crm.md

 ---

-## CRM-R03 — Privileged insider misuse of production database access
+## CRM-R03 (Privileged insider misuse of production database access)

 **Risk description:** If an engineer with standing production database access intentionally or accidentally exports, modifies, or deletes customer data outside of an authorised change process, customers could suffer data loss or a breach of confidentiality, and CloudReach could face contractual and reputational consequences.

-**Threat / Vulnerability:** Malicious or careless insider with excessive standing privileges; lack of query-level logging/alerting.
+**Threat / Vulnerability:** Malicious or careless insider with excessive standing privileges lack of query-level logging/alerting.

-**Existing controls:** Production database access restricted to a named group of senior engineers; access reviewed at time of hire only (not periodically); all access via bastion host with session recording; no automated alerting on bulk data export queries.
+**Existing controls:** Production database access restricted to a named group of senior engineers access reviewed at time of hire only (not periodically) all access via bastion host with session recording no automated alerting on bulk data export queries.

 | | Likelihood | Impact | Rating |
 |---|---|---|---|